eliasnogueira/restassured-workshop-3h/docs/setup/project.md

 # Setup - Project

 The setup consists in creating the test project.
-You can donwload it or create one using the necessary libraries.
+You can download it or create one using the necessary libraries.

 ## 1. Clone or Download the base project

-The base project already have all the libraries added.
+The base project already has all the libraries added.

 ### 1.1 Clone the project

 1. Open your Terminal
-2. Navigate to a know folder in your computer
+2. Navigate to a known folder in your computer
 3. Run the following command to clone the project
    ```
    git clone https://github.com/eliasnogueira/restassured-workshop-3h-test.git